Deccanis

-Following the demise of the Bahmanis, the Deccan Sultanate period marked a golden age for Deccani culture, notably in the arts, language, and architecture.
-The Deccani people form the second largest ethnic group in the Deccan states of Maharashtra, Telangana, Andhra Pradesh, and Karnataka, and form a majority in the old cities of Hyderabad and Aurangabad.
-After the partition of British India and the annexation of Hyderabad, large diaspora communities formed outside the Deccan, especially in Pakistan, where they make up a significant portion of the Urdu speaking minority, the Muhajirs.
+Following the demise of the Bahmanis, the Deccan sultanate period marked a golden age for Deccani culture, notably in the arts, language, and architecture.
+The Deccani people form significant minorities in the Deccan, including the Maharashtran regions of Marathwada and Vidarbha, and the states of Telangana, Andhra Pradesh, Karnataka (except Tulu Nadu), and northern Tamil Nadu.
+They form a majority in the old cities of Hyderabad and Aurangabad.
+After the partition of India and the annexation of Hyderabad, large diaspora communities formed outside the Deccan, especially in Pakistan, where they make up a significant portion of the Urdu speaking minority, the Muhajirs.

-The Deccani People are further divided into various groups, most notably the Hyderabadis (from Hyderabad Deccan), Mysoris (from Mysore state), and Madrasis (from Madras state) (including Kurnool, Nellore, Guntur, Chennai muslims).
-Deccani Urdu is the mother-tongue of most Muslims in the states of Maharashtra, Goa, Karnataka, Telangana, Andhra Pradesh, and it is spoken by a section of Muslims from Tamil Nadu.
+The Deccani people are further divided into various groups that can broadly be lumped into three: the Hyderabadis (from Hyderabad State which includes Hyderabad, Osmanabad, and Aurangabad), Mysoris (from Mysore state, including Bangalore), and Madrasis (from Madras state, including Kurnool, Nellore, Guntur, and Chennai).
+Deccani is the mother tongue of most Muslims in the states of Karnataka, Telangana, and Andhra Pradesh, and it is spoken by a section of Muslims in Maharashtra, Goa, Kerala, and Tamil Nadu.

 History

 The word Deccani (دکنی from Prakrit dakkhin "south") was derived in the court of Bahmani rulers in 1487 AD during Sultan Mahmood Shah Bahmani II.

-The Bahmanid empire was founded by Hasan Gangu, who was one of the inhabitants of Delhi who were forced to immigrate to Daulatabad in the during the Delhi Sultanate, with the purpose of building a large Muslim urban centre in the Deccan.
-These North Indian Urdu-speaking immigrants established an independent state, and eventually began adopting a distinct Deccani political identity.
+The Bahmani Kingdom was founded by Hasan Gangu, or also known as Zafar Khan, a ruler of Afghan or Turk origin. following the rebellion of Ismail Mukh.
+Hasan Gangu revolted against the Tughlaq dynasty of the Delhi Sultanate, with the revolt being led by another Afghan, named Ismail Mukh.
+Ismail Mukh succeeded and then abdicated in favor of Zafar Khan, who founded the Bahmani Sultanate.
+Hasan Gangu was one of the inhabitants of Delhi who were forced to immigrate to Daulatabad in the during the Delhi Sultanate, with the purpose of building a large Muslim urban centre in the Deccan.

-Though few in number, the Deccanis became disproportionately powerful in the Tamil and Telugu country because they included the soldiers and service people who constituted the region's first sizeable Muslim political elite.

-The Vijayanagara Wars
+Vijayanagara wars

-The Bahmanids' aggressive confrontation with the two main Hindu kingdoms of the southern Deccan, Warangal and Vijayanagar, made them renowned among Muslims as warriors of the faith.
+The Bahmanids' aggressive confrontation with the two main Hindu kingdoms of the southern Deccan, Warangal, and Vijayanagar, made them renowned among Muslims as warriors of the faith.
 Ahmad Shah Bahmani I conquered Warangal kingdom in 1425, annexing it to the empire.
-The Vijayanagar empire, which had subdued the Madurai Sultanate after a conflict lasting four decades, found a natural enemy in the Bahmanids of the northern Deccan, over the control of the Godavari-basin, Tungabadhra Doab, and the Marathwada country, although they seldom required a pretext for declaring war.
-Military conflicts between the Bahmanids and Vijayanagara were almost a regular feature and lasted as long as these kingdoms continued.
+The Vijayanagara Empire, which had subdued the Madurai Sultanate after a conflict lasting four decades, found a natural enemy in the Bahmanids of the northern Deccan, over the control of the Godavari-basin, Tungabadhra Doab, and the Marathwada country, although they seldom required a pretext for declaring war.
+Military conflicts between the Bahmanis and Vijayanagara were almost a regular feature and lasted as long as these kingdoms continued.
 These military conflicts resulted in widespread devastation of the contested areas by both sides, resulting in considerable loss of life and property.
-Military slavery involved captured slaves from Vijayanagar and having them embrace a Deccani identity by converting them to Islam and integrating into the host society, so they could begin military careers within the Bahmanid empire.
+Military slavery involved captured slaves from Vijayanagar and having them embrace a Deccani identity by converting them to Islam and integrating into the host society, so they could begin military careers within the Bahmani Kingdom.
 This was the origin of powerful political leaders such as Nizam-ul-Mulk Bahri.